Get a quote

 Accounting in Denmark - introduction

 Accounting in Denmark applies to all legal forms of business.
-However, it should be borne in mind that the accounting of a sole proprietorship may differ from the accounting of a company or other enterprise, e.g. in terms of the level of difficulty, deadlines to be observed, required documentation, applicable taxes and danish laws.
+However, it should be borne in mind that the accounting of a sole proprietorship may differ from the accounting of a Danish private limited company or other enterprise, e.g. in terms of the level of difficulty, deadlines to be observed, required documentation, applicable taxes and danish laws.
 Therefore, an entrepreneur who wants to set up a business in Denmark should familiarize himself/herself reliably with all issues.
 However, it is worth noting that there are two possible solutions: to do the accounting yourself and to use the help of accountants.

 Danish bookkeeping covers a wide range of issues, including reporting obligations, company accounts, the Danish bookkeeping chart of accounts, company audits, deadlines, documentation, costs and rates applicable to different types of business, registration of business in Denmark, taxes, insurance, benefits, registration and permits, settlements and corrections of documents submitted to SKAT, obligations of a Danish employer, as well as Nemkonto, Tastselv, Pension, CPR, A-kasse, health card.
 Importantly, their ignorance and consequent failure to comply with their obligations can result in heavy fines.
 Therefore, as already mentioned, it is advisable to familiarize yourself with all the issues even before setting up your own business in Denmark.
 Accounting Denmark - registration